EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 The approach described in this document relies on commonly shared group keying material to protect communication within a multicast group.
 This means that messages are encrypted at a group level (group-level data confidentiality), i.e. they can be decrypted by any member of the multicast group, but not by an external adversary or other external entities.

 In addition, it is required that all group members are trusted, i.e. they do not forward the content of group messages to unauthorized entities.
 However, in many use cases, the devices in the multicast group belong to a common authority and are configured by a commissioner.
 For instance, in a professional lighting scenario, the roles of multicaster and listener are configured by the lighting commissioner, and devices strictly follow those roles.

+## Management of Group Keying Material ## {#ssec-group-key-management}

-Furthermore, the presented approach SHOULD take into consideration the risk of compromise of group members.
+The presented approach should take into consideration the risk of compromise of group members.
 Such a risk is reduced when multicast groups are deployed in physically secured locations, like lighting inside office buildings.
-The adoption of key management schemes for secure revocation and renewal of security contexts group keying material SHOULD be considered.
+The adoption of key management schemes for secure revocation and renewal of security contexts and group keying material should be considered.

-## Management of Group Keying Material ## {#ssec-group-key-management}

 As stated in {{sec-requirements}}, it is important to adopt a group key management scheme that SHOULD update the security context and keying material in the group, before a new endpoint joins the group or after a currently present endpoint leaves the group.
-This is necessary in order to preserve backward confidentiality and forward confidentiality in the multicast group.
+This is necessary in order to preserve backward security and forward security in the multicast group.

 Especially in dynamic, large-scale, multicast groups where endpoints can join and leave at any time, it is important that the considered group key management scheme is efficient and highly scalable with the group size, in order to limit the impact on performance due to the security context and keying material update.